Comp-coder-4/Superstore-Profit-Analysis/00_README.md

 - Step 1.
 Data Cleaning is in the Data_Cleaning.sql file
 - Step 2.
 Exploratory Data Analysis is in the Exploratory_Data_Analysis.sql file
 - Step 3.
 Data Transormation and Step 4.
 Profit per Unit Analysis are in the Analysis.sql file
-- Step 5.
-Visualisation is in the Power BI Dashboard.png file

 - Creating_tables.sql file shows the code I used to create empty tables in SSMS